 ●DOUGH, CLAY, SAND, WATER or RICE are examples of sensory materials—read about sensory activities

 ●ART activities (versus crafts) give children an outlet for self-expression

 ●PUPPETS allow children to role play scenarios and offer an appropriate outlet for emotions

 ●READING together consistently—building on a loving, trusting relationship; forming a deeper bond

 For young children, a play-based environment is the best environment for their growth, development and learning!

 Yours in Play!

-*The exception to this hard-fast rule being IF the child is the one that’s leading with the parents solely trying to satisfy their child’s hunger for knowledge/appease their curiosity
+*The exception to this hard-fast rule: IF the child is the one that’s leading with the parents solely trying to satisfy their child’s hunger for knowledge/appease their curiosity